smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Pivoting Data/readme.md

 ## Overview

-In the script 'SpPivotData.sql' we simplify the 'PIVOT' table operator syntax by encapsulating the pivot into a stored procedure allowing us to easy automate the creation of pivoted datasets.
+In the script `SpPivotData.sql` we simplify the `PIVOT` table operator syntax by encapsulating the pivot into a stored procedure allowing us to easy automate the creation of pivoted datasets.

 Under the hood the stored procedure uses `XML` and `DYNAMIC SQL` to accomplish its goal.